Mission

 Educational Mission

 The Florida Review has always involved the faculty and students of the University of Central Florida.
 Since 2005 UCF has offered a regular practicum course for students interested in helping with the numerous tasks required to publish The Florida Review.
-Twenty undergraduate students every semester (fall, spring, and summer), along with two or three MFA students, work for The Florida Review print magazine, and since 2017, twenty students each fall and spring work for Aquifer.
-Students are given the opportunity to:
+Undergraduate and graduate students work for The Florida Review print magazine.
+Here, these students:

 • study and understand the nature of The Florida Review and Aquifer and what we publish;

-• be trained and assist with proofreading, fact checking, and copyediting;
+• are trained to assist with proofreading and copyediting;

 • work on fundraising, marketing, social media, and website projects;